Since 1994, the Petplan Charitable Trust has donated over £11 million to animal charities and veterinary institutions.

 What is the thing that you’re most proud of that Petplan Charitable Trust has achieved?

 That we have become a significant grant giver.
-In terms of our support of clinical studies as government and other funding has dwindled the role we play has increased.
-On the Welfare front, too, we a major grant giver which is evidenced by the fact that we have to date supported more than 300 individual charities.
+In terms of our support of clinical studies, as government and other funding has dwindled, the role we play has increased.
+On the Welfare front, too, we are a major grant giver which is evidenced by the fact that we have to date supported more than 300 individual charities.

 How do you choose which charities and projects Petplan Charitable Trust will help?